romenrg/romenrg.github.com/source/_posts/2013-01-02-improving-the-ui-to-achieve-a-better-ux-my-experience-in-stat4you.markdown

 date: 2013-01-02 17:29
 comments: true
 categories: [UX]
-description: Real case-study of the Stat4you project in which minor UI changes achieved major improvements in User Experience (UX) according to users feedback
+description: "Real case-study of the Stat4you project in which minor UI changes achieved major improvements in User Experience (UX) according to users feedback"
 ---
 <p>I had this article started but uncompleted since September 2012, and as a New Year’s Resolution for 2013 I decided to finish it.</p>